YSavir/gabb/Readme.md

   configure_detail_validator do |validator|
     validator.guess_file_prompt = "Yo.
-Guess the file" # defaults to "In what file is the error?".blue validator.guess_line_prompt = "Can you find the error's line?" # defaults to "On what line is the error?".blue validator.incorrect_file = "Nope, that ain\'t it." # defaults to "That's not the right file".yellow validator.incorrect_line = "Wrong!" # defaults to "That's not the right line".yellow end end
+Guess the file" # defaults to "In what file is the error?".blue validator.guess_line_prompt = "Can you find the error's line?" # defaults to "On what line is the error?".blue validator.incorrect_file = "Nope, that ain\'t it." # defaults to "That's not the right file".red validator.incorrect_line = "Wrong!" # defaults to "That's not the right line".red end end
 ```